emertechie/docs-demo/README.md

 - [Docusaurus](https://docusaurus.io/)
 - [Vale](https://vale.sh/)
-- Github actions to lint and build site on PRs and pushes to main branch
+- GitHub actions to lint and build site on PRs and pushes to main branch

 ### Local Development